todiane/corri-construction-p3/README.md

 Geek for Geek to help me use strip() to add required field for first/last name - [here](https://www.geeksforgeeks.org/python-program-to-check-if-string-is-empty-or-not/)

-Help putting together the function that calculates income tax and national insurance I started with this video and adapated it - [here](https://www.youtube.com/watch?v=b4lok6-_GGg )
+Help putting together the function that calculates income tax and national insurance I started with this video and adapted it - [here](https://www.youtube.com/watch?v=b4lok6-_GGg )

 To change numerical value to end in two figures only - [here](https://tutorial.eyehunts.com/python/how-to-display-2-decimal-places-in-python-example-code/)